freedom35/backup-util-dotnet-core/README.md

 <br />

 ## Running a Backup
-The name of the backup configuration file to be run should be provided as a command line argument after either the **--run** or **-r** argument.
+The name of the backup configuration file to be run should be provided as a command line argument after either the **--run** or **-r** option.
 The config file path is considered relative to the current directory unless the full path is provided.

 *Examples:*